 Biography

 Chris specialises in property and commercial litigation with a growing insolvency and company law practice.
-He also acts in contentious probate and Inheritance Act claims.
 He is sought after for his persuasive representation and comprehensive advice as well as his meticulous pleadings.

 He is excellent at working with solicitors and clients and places proactivity and communication at the fore of his practice, always making himself available to clients in the run-up to hearings.
 He has sound judgment and is able to balance the legal and practical realities of a given case to get the best outcome for his clients.